 Biography

-Max Avery Lichtenstein is an American/British composer currently based in the New York City region.
-While working as an alternative record producer at the turn of the century, Max was asked to compose and record additional music for the film adaptation of Denis Johnson's novella Jesus' Son.
-This critically-acclaimed movie introduced Max's work to the independent film community, leading Max to write scores and songs for a number of narrative features, including an original piece for the Academy Award nominated film Far From Heaven.
-Max's fable-like score for James Marsh's dark parable The King was called “inspired” by The Hollywood Reporter after its premiere at the Cannes Film Festival.
+Max Avery Lichtenstein is an American/British composer, producer, and actor based in the New York City region.
+While working as a record producer at the turn of the century, Max was asked to compose and record music for the film adaptation of Denis Johnson's novella Jesus' Son.
+This critically-acclaimed movie introduced Max's composing work to the independent film community, leading Max to write scores and songs for a number of narrative features, including an original piece for the Academy Award nominated film Far From Heaven.
+Max's fable-like score for James Marsh's dark parable The King was called “inspired” by The Hollywood Reporter after its premiere at the 2005 Cannes Film Festival.

-Max has scored numerous award-winning documentaries, including the Oscar-nominated short Mondays at Racine, the Emmy-nominated feature War Don Don, and the Emmy-winning feature Very Semi-Serious: A Partially Thorough Portrait of New Yorker Cartoonists.
-His original instrumental songs for the groundbreaking documentary Tarnation were widely hailed by critics and continue to generate a great deal of public interest, with downloads of the film's main theme song tallying more than 350,000.
+Max has scored numerous award-winning documentaries, including the Oscar-nominated shorts The ABCs of Book Banning and Mondays at Racine, the Emmy-nominated feature War Don Don, and the Emmy-winning feature Very Semi-Serious: A Partially Thorough Portrait of New Yorker Cartoonists.
+His original instrumental songs for the groundbreaking documentary Tarnation were widely hailed by critics and continue to remain popular with the listening public.
 In 2022 Max received a "Best Score" nomination from the Critics Choice Documentary Awards for his work on The Janes.
+His latest score can be heard in Mariska Hargitay's heartfelt HBO doc My Mom Jayne, which premiered at the 2025 Cannes Film Festival.

 photos by Regan Avery - downloads for press use here